 If your virtual network is connected to an Azure VPN gateway, do not associate a route table to the gateway subnet that includes a route with a destination of 0.0.0.0/0.
 Doing so can prevent the gateway from functioning properly.
 For details, see the Why are certain ports opened on my VPN gateway? question in the VPN Gateway FAQ.

-See DMZ between Azure and your on-premises datacenter and DMZ between Azure and the Internet for implementation details when using virtual network gateways and virtual appliances between the Internet and Azure.
+See DMZ between Azure and your on-premises datacenter for implementation details when using virtual network gateways between the Internet and Azure.

 To illustrate the concepts in this article, the sections that follow describe:

 - A scenario, with requirements

 - The custom routes necessary to meet the requirements

 - The route table that exists for one subnet that includes the default and custom routes necessary to meet the requirements

 This example is not intended to be a recommended or best practice implementation.
 Rather, it is provided only to illustrate concepts in this article.

 Implement two virtual networks in the same Azure region and enable resources to communicate between the virtual networks.

 Enable an on-premises network to communicate securely with both virtual networks through a VPN tunnel over the Internet.
 Alternatively, an ExpressRoute connection could be used, but in this example, a VPN connection is used.